healthschema/healthschema.github.io/_posts/2015-08-08-not-another-healthcare-standard.md

 Differing granularity is one of the biggest problems because it requires laborious human expert curation of one-to-many, many-to-one, and many-to-many mappings.
 These are all highly subjective and error prone with no means of automation for consistency.
 In other words, this will be an **expensive, laborious, error-prone, repetitive human task - forever**.

-**Fifth**, it is technically *impossible* to implement the current HIT standards in any consistent fashion across healthcare systems, because not only are they inconsistent, but they are "flexible", allowing completely implementation-specific versions of each depending on the local needs of the customer.
+**Fifth**, it is technically *impossible* to implement the current HIT standards in any consistent fashion across healthcare systems, because not only are they so inconsistent, but they are "flexible", allowing completely implementation-specific versions of each depending on the local needs of the customer.

-**Sixth**,because these standards are so inconsistent with each other, the standards organizations are compelled to spend a large fraction of their time attempting to continuously "align" themselves with each other.
+**Sixth**,because these standards are so inconsistent with each other (preventing standard implementations) the standards organizations are compelled to spend a large fraction of their time attempting to "align" themselves with each other.
 This self-reinforcing behaviour apparently strengthens their mutual value (by making them interdependent?), but in fact only complicates the situation, because their mappings are only partial, and only short-lived (until any one of the standards changes, which they have a habit of doing frequently).

-This makes for a self-perpetuating cycle of work for all standards organizations, while making no actual forward progress.
-While there may be some inter-organization huddles and goodwill spread, the actual net effect for end users of these standards is nil.
+This self-perpetuating cycle of work for all standards organizations creates much work,  while making no actual forward progress.
+While there may be some inter-organization goodwill spread -  the actual net effect for end users of these standards is nil.
 The effort spent on never-ending alignment (see "different granularity" above) *rather than consolidation and simplification*  is a process is epitomized by [Parkinson's Law of Triviality](https://en.wikipedia.org/wiki/Parkinson%27s_law_of_triviality).

 **In summary, it is the persistence of legacy healthcare data standards that remain the fundamental problem for health data management.**  Health Information Technology (HIT) product vendors support this state of legacy HIT standards because it provides them top cover: "We use HIT standard XYZ... therefore we must be interoperable!" while remaining completely silo'd because every one of these standards is completely and utterly implementation-specific.
 The HIT Systems Integrators and  Consultants support the status quo, since it provides them a never-ending and lucrative supply of complex, costly data integration contracts.